Linear computation of XPM and BER in Long-Haul Optical Systems: Results

 In Figure \ref{fig:VaryingDispersion}, the calculated XPM phase variance decreases as the magnitude of the chromatic dispersion parameter increases.
 This well-known behaviour arises because low dispersion results in minimal walk-off between interacting channels, allowing phase shifts to accumulate coherently over a longer effective interaction length, which leads to a larger total phase variance.
-Conversely, higher dispersion induces significant walk-off, which rapidly decorrelates the phase contributions, limits the coherent accumulation, and results in a lower integrated phase variance \cite{forghieri1997fiber}.
-The analytical model presented in the figure was calculated using the incoherent-case approximation, $K = 4/\pi$.
+Conversely, higher dispersion induces significant walk-off, which rapidly decorrelates the phase contributions, limits the coherent accumulation, and results in a lower integrated phase variance.The analytical model presented in the figure was calculated using the incoherent-case approximation, $K = 4/\pi$.
 This model agrees well with the simulation results at high dispersion values, where the "incoherent sum" assumption holds.
 However, a notable discrepancy emerges at low dispersion values.
 This deviation occurs because the system is transitioning from the incoherent regime (where $K=4/\pi$ is appropriate) toward the coherent regime (where $K=1$ would be correct).
 In low-dispersion fibres, pulse broadening occurs more gradually, and as illustrated by the insets, the intensity spectral variation is much slower.
-This physical behaviour increases the coherence of the vector summation, diminishing the validity of the fixed $K=4/\pi$ approximation, which does not capture this smooth transition.
+This physical behaviour increases the coherence of the vector summation, diminishing the validity of the fixed $K=4/\pi$ approximation.
+Accordingly, the present model should be interpreted using the limiting statistical factors and the ratio-based framework discussed in Section~\ref{section:1}.
+For a system operating in the transition region, the relevant distribution of the phasor-sum ratio can be estimated for that system and substituted into $K=K_{\sigma}(QK_a)^2$.
+We therefore provide the bounds and the framework for computing the appropriate relative factor, while avoiding a universal interpolation formula because the intermediate distribution changes with dispersion, bandwidth, span count, and signal statistics.